NodeCoin-Dev/thor-core/README.md

 - Premine : 2 000 000 coins, barely above 2 % of max supply

-- Block Reward : 5 Thor ( halved every 8 400 000 blocks, so every 2 years on average )
+- Block Reward : 5 Thor ( halved every 8 400 000 blocks, so every 16 months on average )

 - Brand New Blockchain  ( downloading the new blockchain or re indexing it and syncing with the network actually takes less than 1 minute on average with a normal internet speed )